DeepLearningDTU/02456-deep-learning/README.md

 # DTU course: 02456 Deep learning

 This repository contains exercises for the DTU course [*02456 Deep Learning*](http://kurser.dtu.dk/course/02456).
-All exercises are written in Python programming language and formatted into Jupyter Notebooks.
+The exercises are written in Python programming language and formatted into Jupyter Notebooks.

-The prerequisites for running the exercises are:
-* Python 3.x
-    * The official version is `Python 3.5` since it is the only version TensorFlow supports on Windows (as of May 2017), but other versions might also work.
-* TensorFlow 1.x
-    * If you have a GPU install the GPU version.
-This greatly decreases training time.

-You will need some other libraries as well, but they should be easy to install using `pip`.
-If you are unfamiliar with Jupyter we suggest that you familiarize yourself before beginning with the exercises: [quick introduction](https://www.packtpub.com/books/content/basics-jupyter-notebook-and-python), [thorough introduction](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook#gs.a6M6p0Q).
-But very briefly Jupyter Notebooks are interactive Python environments that allow us to combine documentation (images, text, etc.) with code.

 ## Running the exercises:
+The exercises are located in the `notebooks` folder.
-To download the repository and start the exercises write the following in a terminal:
+To run the exercises download the repository and start Jupyter by write the following in a terminal:
 ``` bash
 git clone https://github.com/DeepLearningDTU/02456-deep-learning.git
 cd 02456-deep-learning